YottaDB/YDBDoc/MessageRecovery/errors.rst

 LABELMISSING
 -------------------

-LABELMISSING, Label referenced but not defined : xxxx
+LABELMISSING, Label referenced but not defined: xxxx

 Compile Time Error: This indicates that a transfer of control command specified a label xxxx that does not exist in the routine.